kalukal/Powerbi/README.md

 # HR Analysis Project
-This dashboard is used to analyse the attriation from a complany because of different reason.
+This dashboard is used to analyse the attriation from a company because of different reason.